Skip to content

 8. James Lee Burke, 1936 -

-James Lee Burke is known for his Dave Robicheaux novels, set in Louisiana, and his Billy Bob Holland series, set in Texas.
-Burke’s work has been praised for its evocative prose, vivid settings, and complex characters.
-He’s received multiple awards, including twice for the Edgar Award for Best Novel and once for the Grand Master Award from the Mystery Writers of America.
-He also received the Guggenheim Fellowship for Creative Arts in Fiction.
+Burke has received multiple prestigious awards, including two Edgar Awards for Best Novel and the Grand Master Award from the Mystery Writers of America.
+He also received the Guggenheim Fellowship for Creative Arts in Fiction, recognizing his contribution to American literature beyond the crime genre.

 “When you’ve hunted through the whole marsh for the bull ‘gator that ate your hog and you come up empty, go back where you started and commence again.
 You walked right over him.”